hibtc/cpymad/README.rst

     # the optional 'command_log' parameter can be used to store MAD-X
     # command history.
     madx = Madx(command_log="log.madx")

+    # determine the version of MAD-X that is actually loaded:
+    print(madx.version)

     # you execute arbitrary textual MAD-X commands:
     madx.input('call, file="input_file.madx";')